-64-112 4) e) permits the use of "means" to allow the sum of the ampere ratings of all OCPD connected to a busbar to exceed the 120% and 125% limitations of 64-112 4) c) & d).
-This allows the use of any size of interconnected system connected at the opposite end of the busbar from the input feeder or main circuit location provided it uses a method of monitoring and controlling the current to not exceed the limits stated in 64-112 4) c) & d).
+64-112 4) g) permits equipment to allow the sum of the ampere ratings of all OCPD connected to a busbar to exceed the 120% and 125% limitations of 64-112 4) e) & f).
+This allows the use of any size of interconnected system provided it uses a method of monitoring and controlling the current to ensure the equipment or conductor cannot be overloaded.
 One acceptable method to meet the requirements of this subrule would be the use of CT's on each source and an associated control system to throttle the current contribution of the interconnected source.

-Diagram B2 - Example of connection of interactive inverter output circuit on the load side of main service disconnecting means, when the sum of the OCPD supplying the bus is greater than the bus rating and within the limits permitted by Rules 64-112 4) c) & d))
+Diagram B2 - Example of connection of interactive inverter output circuit on the load side of main service disconnecting means, when the sum of the OCPD supplying the bus is greater than the bus rating and within the limits permitted by Rules 64-112 4) e) & f))

 Where the sum of the ampere ratings of all OCPD supplying the bus is equal to or less than the bus rating, the connection can be made either on the supply side or load side of the service disconnecting means (with no restrictions on the location of interactive inverter OCPD on the bus), as shown in Diagram B3.

-Diagram B3 - Example of connection of interactive inverter output circuit on the load side of main service disconnecting means, when the sum of the OCPD supplying the bus is equal to or less than the bus rating
+Diagram B3 - Example of connection of interactive inverter output circuit on the load side of main service disconnecting means, when the sum of the OCPD supplying the bus is equal to or less than the bus rating c) Disconnecting means and overcurrent protection for inverters operating in parallel